Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Foster Victor Wealth Advisors

 Advisors at Foster Victor use fundamental analysis to evaluate potential investments, focusing on the financial condition and competitive position of a fund or company.
-They also look to properly diversify client portfolios as a way of increasing returns while hedging against risk.
+They also seek to diversify client portfolios as a way to manage risk while pursuing returns.

 Colonial Trust Advisors

-Colonial Trust Advisors, located in Spartanburg, is a fee-based practice that works primarily with high-net-worth and non-high-net-worth individuals.
+Colonial Trust Advisors in Spartanburg is the oldest firm on this list, having been founded in 1996.
+This fee-based practice works primarily with high-net-worth and non-high-net-worth individuals.
 The firm also serves pension and profit-sharing plans, charities and corporations.
-Colonial Trust Advisors provides its clients with investment portfolio management services as well as financial planning and educational services.
+Colonial provides its clients with investment portfolio management services as well as financial planning and educational services.
 Assets are mainly managed on a discretionary basis.

-Like many financial advisory firms, Colonial Trust Advisors works with clients to develop tailored investment strategies that work for their own financial situations.
-This process involves meeting with clients to determine such information as a client's tolerance for risk or their liquidity needs.
-Upon gathering the necessary information, advisors can begin to manage the client's money an in individualized manner.
+Like many financial advisory firms, Colonial works with clients to develop tailored investment strategies that work with their financial situations.
+This process involves meeting with clients to determine such information as a client's tolerance for risk and liquidity needs.
+Upon gathering the necessary information, advisors can begin to manage the client’s money in an individualized manner.

 Advisors may use a wide range of securities to include in client portfolios.
 Such investments may include corporate debt, mutual funds, certificates of deposit (CDs), government bonds, stocks and more.
 The firm and its advisors primarily use fundamental analysis, qualitative analysis and asset allocation techniques to inform investment decisions.